unmtransinfo/TCRD/README.md

 [here](http://juniper.health.unm.edu/tcrd/download/).

 ## Overview of the Build Process
-There are 50+ datasets in TCRD and one loader script in the loaders directory to load each.
+There are 70+ datasets in TCRD and, generally, one loader script in the loaders directory to load each.
 Targets in TCRD correspond to reviewed human entries in UniProt and so UniProt data is loaded first.